crikeli/DeepDream_Droplet/README.md

 # Dockerized Deepdream: Generate ConvNet Art in the Cloud

 I utilized the digital ocean cloud to perform the generation of deep dreamed images.
-Below is the original documentation of the project whose groundinspiration was set by the team at VisionAI.
+Below is the original documentation of the project whose inspiration comes from the work done by the team at VisionAI.

 ### My goals for this project were :
 - To understand the intricacies of interactions between my local machine and a cloud instance.